 Help and support for rough sleepers

-We have a rough sleeping team that goes into the city every day to find and offer support to rough sleepers.
+The rough sleeping outreach service provides support in the city every day to find and offer help to rough sleepers.
 Some accept help and manage to rebuild their lives.
 Others choose not to accept help or accommodation.

 Our team and the charities we work with know most of these people well.
 Some of them have chaotic lives and they drop in and out of different services or places to stay.

-We work with a range of partners across the city that provide temporary accommodation and support for people who are homeless.
-You can find more information on these partners below.
+We also continue to work with a huge range of partners across the city that provide temporary accommodation and support for people who are homeless.

 Support for people with drug and alcohol problems